ahmad-alkheat/Clio_challenge/README.md

 ### Migration for IP addresses

-For this I wrote a sql query that will work on postgres or mysql but not sqlite because sqlite does not support 'alter' command.
-So my answer for this questions is commented for you to look at it but the migration won't take effect, however the solution definitely works on a production environment when we are using mysql or postgres.
+I faced a bug here that I couldn't solve so far, so this question is unfinished yet.
+I added some code to the migration that will convert the ips to integers first, but it conflicts with the code in the model.

 ## Additional Questions to Answer